felyks473/Planets/README.md

 # Attribution

-Earth texture is from [this](https://www.solarsystemscope.com/textures/) website and is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+Textures are from [this](https://www.solarsystemscope.com/textures/) website which are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 This project uses stb_image which you can find [here](https://github.com/nothings/stb) which licenses you can find [here](https://github.com/nothings/stb/blob/master/LICENSE)